jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 Here:

 - *nycomments.exe* is the executable file name.
-- input1.json contains existing comments to a youtube video.
+- input1.json contains existing comments to a YouTube video.
 In this README we will refer to this file as **the json file**.
 - input2.txt contains operations we want to perform.
 In this README we will refer to this file as **the second input file**, or just the **input2** file.
 - output.txt is where to print your output to.

-To summerize what your program does: your program reads all existing comments from **the json file**, store them in trees, and read the operations from **the second input file**, and then perform these operations, and every time there is a "display_comment" operation in **the second input file**, you program display the specified comment into output.txt.
+To summarize what your program does: your program reads all existing comments from **the json file**, store them in trees, and read the operations from **the second input file**, and then perform these operations, and every time there is a "display_comment" operation in **the second input file**, your program displays the specified comment into output.txt.
 If there are multiple *display_comment* operations in **the second input file**, then your program will display all of them in *output.txt*, one by one.

 ## Format of input1.json